dvbtrung2302/portfolio/README.md

 # Personal Portfolio

-This project is used for me to introduce myself, web programming experience, the projects I have done in the past time.
-And used to apply Unit Test (Jest, Enzyme) to my project.
+This project is used for me to introduce myself, my web programming experience, all the projects I have done in the past time.
+And used to practice writing Unit Tests with Jest and Enzyme.

 **Check it out:** https://dvbtrung.vercel.app/